YasserBusati/coding-challenges/src/Maths/IntegerToRoman/README.md

 ## Problem Description

-This C# solution converts an integer to its corresponding Roman numeral representation.
+This converts an integer to its corresponding Roman numeral representation.
 Roman numerals are represented by combinations of letters from the Latin alphabet, with specific rules for construction and special subtraction cases.

 ## Roman Numeral Basics